jchddd/scripts/README.md

 ## ASCF

 A script that primarily relies on software and methods such as ASE, SOAP, Chemiscope, fpsample, and sklearn for extracting structural feature vectors, performing dimensionality reduction and visualization, sampling, and detecting outliers.

+## jrqha

+A Bash script that assists with phonopy-qha calculations.
+Use `jrqha -h` to view the usage instructions.